Denmark gives go-ahead for Nord Stream 2 Russian pipeline segment | DW | 30.10.2019

 Denmark's Energy Agency announced on Wednesday that it had granted Nord Stream 2, owned by Russia's Gazprom, a permit to lay the pipeline across seabed southeast of Denmark's island of Bornholm.

-Already 2,100 kilometers (1305 miles) of the pipeline — actually two reinforced metal tubes — lie complete in Russian, Finnish and Swedish waters and is largely finished in Baltic Sea waters off northern Germany.
+Already 2,100 kilometers (1305 miles) of the pipeline — actually two reinforced metal tubes — lie complete in Russian, Finnish and Swedish waters.
+Largely finished is another segment in Baltic Sea waters off northern Germany.

 Read more: Builder forges ahead despite US threat